-3. Becoming married, becoming a single parent, or gaining custody of a minor child a.
+3. Becoming married, becoming a parent, or gaining custody of a minor child a.
 Students petitioning to have termination fees removed for the above reasons must supply documentation proving the qualifying event has taken place.
 Reasonable discretion may be given to students for whom these events will take place in the near future.
 In most cases, petitions indicating events taking place in the future (ex. student plans to get married after the contract term ends) will not be approved.

-4. Being called to active duty, going on a religious mission, or completing student teaching
+4. Being called to active duty, going on a religious mission, or completing student teaching c.
+Students moving out of campus housing due to a student teaching assignment must supply documentation proving the dates and (non-Casper area) location of their student teaching assignment.

 - a.
 Students petitioning to have termination fees removed for being called to active duty must supply documentation proving their service commitment, as well as the date the student is required to report for duty. - b.
-Students moving out of campus housing due to a religious mission must supply documentation proving the dates and location of their mission assignment. - c.
-Students moving out of campus housing due to a student teaching assignment must supply documentation proving the dates and (non-Casper area) location of their student teaching assignment.
+Students moving out of campus housing due to a religious mission must supply documentation proving the dates and location of their mission assignment.